Constraints help you easily create accurate and precise sketches.

 - distance: select the points you want to dimension, choose from the distance types: horizontal, vertical or absolute and enter a value.

-- angle: you can set the angle between any two connected curves.
-You can modify this angle by selecting the two lines/arcs, tapping on the annotation and entering the final angle.
+- angle: you can set the angle between two connected curves.
+You can modify the angle by selecting the two lines/arcs, tapping on the annotation and entering the final angle.

-- Point-Point distances: Define the distance by two points by selecting them, and entering the desired length.
+- point-to-point distance: Define the distance between two points by selecting them, and entering the desired length.
 3 different distances are available:

-- point-line distances: Define the length between a point and a line
+- point-to-line distance: Define the length between a point and a line

-In this video you can learn how to use all the tools in this article, and with that how to finish up your sketches.
+In this video you can learn how to use all the tools mentioned in this article, and learn finishing up your sketches with constraints.